w3c/Guide/meetings/mixed-mode.md

 <br>
 TODO: Examine [Remote Meetings](https://www.w3.org/wiki/Remote_Meetings) page (last updated in 2014) for further inspiration.
 <br>
-TODO: Build in steps to regularly check Covid situation, and communicate clearly and as frequently as needed with participants
+TODO: Add advice to "be prepared for all eventualities," including checking regularly on changes in Covid situation, and communicating clearly with participants.
+Acknowledge that it takes extra time to prepare for all eventualities.
 <br>
 TODO: Remove Dom from assignment and add Judy?
 <br>